IDE Remote Mode

 - Task deleted -- a warning notification is shown and the active selection is cleared.

-- New comment on the task -- a VS Code notification offers Resume In Chat, which opens
+- New comment on the task -- a VS Code notification offers to resume the selected task in your installed agent (Copilot or Claude Code).

 If the connection drops it reconnects automatically with exponential backoff (1s, 2s, 5s, 10s, 30s cap).
 If your API key is revoked server-side the connection is closed with code 4001 and no further reconnects are attempted until you re-run Setup Remote Connection.